 Where a close company settles money to a trust, it will be treated as a distribution from the close company to the trustee of the trust, and will be subject to tax as a dividend in the hands of the trustee.
-In addition any sum received out of the settlement to the member of the close company or by the relative of such an individual will be chargeable to IT.
+In addition any sum received out of the settlement by a member of the close company or by their relative is chargeable to IT.

-A close company that pays a dividend to another close company may jointly elect for the dividend "not" to be treated as a distribution.
+A close company that pays a dividend to another close company may jointly elect for the dividend not to be treated as a distribution.
 In effect this provides relief where a trading company pays a dividend to an investment/holding company as the income will not be treated as investment income in the holding company, which could eliminate the close company surcharge.

-Tip: Care needs to be exercised when making a payment from one investment company to another as this simply transfers the close company problem from one company to another.
+Tip: Care needs to be exercised when making a payment from one investment company to another as this may simply transfer the close company problem from one company to another.